 This bill amends the existing theft laws in Kansas, specifically K.S.A.
 21-5801, by changing the culpability required for certain types of theft and adjusting the penalties associated with the theft of motor vehicles.
 The bill deletes the previous provision that increased the criminal penalty for theft of any motor vehicle and instead inserts a new provision that specifies an increased penalty for the theft of a motor vehicle valued at least $500 but less than $1,500.
-Additionally, the bill clarifies the severity levels for various theft amounts, including the theft of property valued at less than $1,500, which is now classified as a class A nonperson misdemeanor, with specific exceptions for certain circumstances.
+Additionally, the bill clarifies the severity levels for various theft amounts, including the classification of theft of property valued at less than $1,500 from multiple mercantile establishments or mail as a severity level 9, nonperson felony.

-Furthermore, the bill introduces new definitions and clarifications regarding what constitutes theft, including the definitions of "conviction," "mail," "regulated scrap metal," and "remote service unit."
+Furthermore, the bill outlines the definitions relevant to the theft statute, including terms such as "conviction," "mail," and "value."
 It also repeals the existing section of K.S.A.
-21-5801, indicating a comprehensive update to the theft statutes.
-The changes aim to provide clearer guidelines for law enforcement and the judicial system regarding theft offenses and their corresponding penalties.
-The act will take effect upon publication in the statute book.
+21-5801, indicating a complete overhaul of the previous law.
+The changes aim to provide clearer guidelines and penalties for theft offenses, particularly concerning motor vehicles, while ensuring that repeat offenders face stricter consequences.
+The act will take effect upon its publication in the statute book.

 As Amended by House Committee: 21-5801